ampl/amplpy/docs/source/quick-start.rst

 -----------------------------------------------------

 It is good practice to make sure that the AMPL object is closed and all its resources released when it is not needed any more.
-All the internal resources are automatically deallocated by the destructor of the AMPL object, so it is suggested to keep it stored by value.
+All the internal resources are automatically deallocated by the destructor of the AMPL object.